crmorgan/nservicebus-intro/README.md

 Follow the steps below to run the web site and place on order.
 This is also where the code in the `exercise` folder starts out and is the directory the rest of this guid will refer to.

 1. Set the **docker-compose** project as the startup project for the solution.
+2. Build the solution.
+The first build may take a bit since the aspnet core containers are being downloaded.
-2. Run the project in Visual Studio with <kbd>F5</kbd> and access the web site at http://localhost:32773/.
+3. Run the project in Visual Studio with <kbd>F5</kbd> and access the web site at http://localhost:32773/.
-3. Click the **proceed to checkout** button to go to the checkout page.
+4. Click the **proceed to checkout** button to go to the checkout page.
 Here you will see an order id that has been generated that will be sent to the `PlaceOrder` command you will implement in step two.
-4. Click **Place your order** to place an order.
+5. Click **Place your order** to place an order.

 At this point the `CheckoutController.PlaceOrder()` action method is called which then redirects to a confirmation page but is not sending the `PlaceOrder` command so lets add that now.